Carpal Tunnel Syndrome – Understanding And Treatment

 There are many contributing factors which can reduce the carpal tunnel space and put pressure on the median nerve.
 For most people, the cause is unknown.
 Here are some possible causes.

-- Repetitive use – repetitive flexing and extending of the hand and wrist for prolonged periods without rest can cause an overuse injury in the tendons in the carpal tunnel.
+Repetitive flexing and extending of the hand and wrist for prolonged periods without rest can cause an overuse injury in the tendons in the carpal tunnel.
 This makes the tendons swell and reduce the carpal tunnel space, therefore increasing pressure on the median nerve.
 This is common in jobs in assembly line work such as manufacturing, sewing, finishing, cleaning, and meat, poultry, or fish packing.

-- Trauma – any injury to your wrist can cause swelling that exerts pressure on the median nerve.
+Any injury to your wrist can cause swelling that exerts pressure on the median nerve.

-Carpal Tunnel Syndrome can be treated without surgery, if you seek treatment early.
+Carpal Tunnel Syndrome can be treated without surgery if you seek treatment early.
 The wrist should be rested as much as possible and movements that involve flexing and extending the wrist should be avoided.
 You may be provided with a splint in order to help rest the wrist, and this is particularly important to wear at night.
 Ice to the area will prevent further swelling and inflammation.